riverdev/Ground-Zero-NestJS/src/modules/storage/readme/storage.integration.md

-# INTEGRATION file of [your unit name here] for Ground Zero NestJS
+# INTEGRATION file of [unit-load-gcloud] for Ground Zero NestJS

-Git branch : unit-[catagory]-[myunit]
+Git branch : unit-[load]-[gcloud]
-File name  : my-unit.integration.md
+File name  : storage.integration.md
-Last update: 2022-09-08-1500
+Last update: 2022-09-29-1500
-Status     : Pending  *Options are Pending or Completed*
+Status     : Completed

 ---------------------------------------------------------
 ## About this file:
 This file concentrates issues & ideas relavent for the integration of this unit with the base unit.

 ## How to update this file:
-Add issues and ideas in the dedicated sections of this file
+There are no tasks or ideas concerning integration specific to the base unit [unit-base].

 ## Who uses this file:
 This file is directed for the unit-base maintainer.